What climate change is

 Natural capital can be defined as the world’s stocks of natural assets which include geology, soil, air, water and all living things.

-Net zero carbon (also known as carbon neutral) is the point at which carbon emissions in the atmosphere are balanced with carbon removal from the atmosphere.
+Net zero carbon is the point at which carbon emissions in the atmosphere are balanced with carbon removal from the atmosphere.

-Achieving net zero carbon means reducing carbon emissions to almost zero and then safely removing the equivalent amount of remaining emissions from the atmosphere, for example by rewilding or planting trees.
+Achieving net zero carbon means reducing carbon emissions to almost zero and then safely removing the equivalent amount of remaining emissions from the atmosphere (offsetting), for example by rewilding or planting trees.
 Net zero carbon is different to 'zero carbon' which requires an activity to produce no carbon.

 Energy that comes from naturally replaced resources, such as sunlight, wind and waves.